harvzor/umbraco-helper-extension/readme.md

-# Productvity boosting Umbraco browser extension
+# Productivity boosting Umbraco browser extension

 Are you tired of opening a website, copying the URL, opening a new tab, pasting the URL, then adding `/umbraco/` to the end just so you can access the backoffice?